 - Extreme cold, freezing rain/drizzle, and/or icing might damage the equipment.

 - There is severe weather (or potential severe weather) occurring in the local area and activating the outdoor warning system might cause confusion as to whether the activation is a real event.

 If it is determined that the monthly test will be postponed, the test will be rescheduled for the second Wednesday of the month at 11:00am.
 If it is determined that the monthly test is unable to be performed on the second Wednesday, the test for that month will be canceled.
 The next test will then be the regularly scheduled test on the first Wednesday of the following month at 11:00am.

-In March, the siren test may be performed on the first Wednesday in addition to the activation of the system as part of a statewide tornado drill during Severe Weather Awareness Week and in conjuction with the National Weather Service.
+In March, the siren test may be performed on the first Wednesday in addition to the activation of the system as part of a statewide tornado drill during Severe Weather Awareness Week and in conjunction with the National Weather Service.
 These drills are typically conducted on a Tuesday or Thursday (back-up date) afternoon, late enough as not to disrupt the school lunch period.

 The cities within the county own and maintain the sirens within their cities.
 Johnson County Emergency Management has the primary responsibility to activate the sirens throughout the county.
 In addition, the cities of Lenexa, Olathe, and Overland Park have the capability of activating their own sirens if they so chose.

 There are three basic criteria to activate the sirens for tornadoes:

 - The National Weather Service issues a Tornado Warning for Johnson County,